 - Navigate to the folder where unzipped registries are stored.

-Once again restart your system and the option for Secure Delete is gone.
+Once again, restart your system, and the option for Secure Delete will be gone.

 Read next: How to delete undeletable & locked files and folders.